China and the Russo-Ukrainian war

-After the 2022 Russian invasion of Ukraine, the People's Republic of China stated that it respects Ukraine's sovereignty but Russia's concerns about enlargement of NATO should also be addressed.
+In the immediate aftermath of the 2022 Russian invasion of Ukraine, the People's Republic of China stated that it respects Ukraine's sovereignty but Russia's opposition to the enlargement of NATO should also be addressed.
 It abstained from United Nations votes that condemned the invasion.
 The Chinese government has attempted to mediate between the two countries, but its proposals have been rejected as being pro-Russia.
+In 2025, Chinese foreign minister Wang Yi was reported to have told the European Union's top diplomat that China cannot accept Russia losing its war against Ukraine.
+China has consistently objected to international sanctions against Russia.
+International sanctions led Russia to become heavily economically and technologically dependent on China.

-China has objected to international sanctions against Russia.
-Drones made by Chinese manufacturers are used by both sides in the conflict, with Russia receiving a surge of key drone components from China in 2025.
+Drones made by Chinese manufacturers are used by both sides in the conflict, with Russia receiving a surge of key drone components from China in 2025 along with other support.
 (Note: Russian enterprise IEMZ Kupol was reported in late 2024 to have established a military drone production program in China with assistance from Chinese specialists.)
 Chinese companies and individuals involved in the export of dual-use technology and component parts from China to Russia have drawn sanctions from the U.S., European Union, and Ukraine and condemnation from the G7 and NATO.
-Chinese state media outlets and netizens often gave more weight to Russian state views, sometimes reposting disinformation.
+Russians have also been reported to have been trained at military facilities in China.
+Commentary critical of Russia has been censored on the internet in China, and Chinese state media outlets and netizens have often given more weight to Russian state views, sometimes reposting disinformation.
 In addition to capturing Chinese nationals fighting for Russia, Ukraine has sanctioned Chinese companies it accuses of helping Russia produce weapons.

+In 2026, it was reported that large-scale disguised shipments to Russia by a Chinese state-controlled company containing materials were used to build drones for attacking Ukraine.

 Chinese government

-Only after the invasion began did the Chinese embassy in Ukraine on 25 February advised its citizens to leave the country immediately.
+Only after the invasion began did the Chinese embassy in Ukraine, on 25 February, advise its citizens to leave the country immediately.
 On 7 March 2022, the Chinese government stated that it had evacuated most Chinese citizens.
 Some of the students who had been trapped in Ukraine criticised the embassy's poor response.